• Skip to primary navigation

 Published: Mar 28, 2021 by Zerrin & Yusuf

-Simit is the most famous street food in Turkey.
+Simit, also known as Turkish bagel, is the most famous street food in Turkey.
 It is crunchy and nutty on the outside and soft and a little chewy on the inside.
-Sesame seed coated simits make the best breakfast in this world when accompanied by cheese, tomatoes, cucumber and a cup of tea.
+Freshly baked simits make the best breakfast bread in this world!

 Close shot of a simit bread with a golden color coated with sesame seeds on a dark background.